Parameter learning

 A very simple prior is the so-called K2 prior, which simply adds “1” to the count of every single state.
 A somewhat more sensible choice of prior is BDeu (Bayesian Dirichlet equivalent uniform prior).
 For BDeu we need to specify an equivalent sample size “N” and then the pseudo-counts are the equivalent of having observed N uniform samples of each variable (and each parent configuration).

-For this example, we will be investigating the sprinkler data set.
-This is a very simple data set with 4 variables and each variable can contain value [1] or [0].
+For this example, we will be investigating the sprinkler dataset.
+This is a very simple dataset with 4 variables and each variable can contain value [1] or [0].
 The question we can ask: What are the parameters for the DAG given a dataset?
-Note that his data set is already pre-processed and no missing values are present.
-We need both a directed acycle graph (DAG) and dataset with the same variables.
+Note that this dataset is already pre-processed and no missing values are present.
+We need both a directed acyclic graph (DAG) and dataset with the same variables.
 The idea is to link the dataset with the DAG.

 import bnlearn